 The only simple solution to this problem is to consider impulsive travel with all costs in mind, including the negative externalities that will harm the environment.
 For those who must fly for work, economy class seating is the most eco-conscious choice because it maximizes the number of people traveling on one flight (sort of like carpooling).

-There are also many energy smart decisions homeowners can make independent of any utility or energy company.
+There are also many energy smart decisions homeowners can make independent of any utility or energy company, and various smart energy products you can invest in.
 Smart home thermostats help to maximize efficiency in terms of heat use, while LED lightbulbs and window insulation can help to reduce overall energy consumptions month to month.
 Perhaps the most dramatic energy efficient upgrade one can make is to install a solar panel system, which can slash your home’s emissions output almost entirely.
-Check out this Solar Calculator for a personalized solar estimate based on your roof and location.
+Check out our Solar Calculator for a personalized solar estimate based on your roof and location.

 Calculating your CO2 impact as an individual or as a household is a bit more complicated than it may seem.
 To do so, you have to determine the emissions output of everything you do in life and sum it to determine an annual total for your greenhouse gas emissions.
 Here are some of the factors you will need to consider and calculate to determine your total impact:

 - What state do you live in, and where do you source your energy?
 (Certain states are much greener than others, so the energy you use will have a variant impact in terms of CO2 emissions)

 - How much do you drive and what type of car is it?

 - How often do you fly?

 - What is your typical diet?
 (As referenced above, beef contributes half of all food emissions, so big steak eaters will have to calculate how often they’re eating beef in a year)